We get a good bit of email from a variety of sources, so here are some answers to the most commonly asked questions.

 Will you use social media to promote my new album?

 -Maybe, but probably not.
 We’ve done some level of promotion for some artists, but tend not to without a previously-established relationship.
 We know of a few promotional companies that we can refer you to, but we’re more in the business of criticism than direct promotion.
+If we cover your music, we will share about it on Twitter and Facebook.

 Are you hiring writers?

--As you undoubtedly read above, we do not get paid for what we do.
-That said if you’re interested in writing for us (including college students looking for journalism experience), shoot us an email with a sample of your work.
+-If you’re interested in writing for us (including college students looking for journalism experience), shoot us an email with a sample of your work.
 We’re pretty easy going when it comes to trying out new writers, so give us a try.